 Decorator’s caulk comes in many guises and variables, so knowing which one to get can be a maze of confusion and wrong decisions.
 Do you get polymer, polyurethane, latex, siliconized latex, rubberized latex or silicone?

 Also, if you want a paintable caulk, make sure you check the label because some are non-paintable.
 The final consideration is the mold and mildew repellent qualities of the caulk.
-It needs to have a mildewcide and mold-inhibiting properties, or it will discolor quickly with use.
+It needs to have mildewcide and mold-inhibiting properties, or it will discolor quickly with use.

 Feedback: Was This Article Helpful?